-Panel 3 is where the larger paintings are located.
-You can observe all of this through a certain structure that contains a walkway from which you can get close to the remains, take a picture, contemplate.
+Panel 3 is where the largest paintings are.
+You can see all this from a certain structure that contains a walkway from where you can get close to the remains, take pictures and contemplate.

-In addition to all this historical richness, when visiting the Torre archaeological site you are also graced with a rich biome with an area of cerrado and species of this vegetation and also of the caatinga, both with animals and plants belonging to these biomes.
+In addition to all this historical wealth, when visiting the archaeological site of the Tower you are still graced with a rich biome with cerrado area and species of this vegetation and also of the caatinga, both with animals and plants belonging to these biomes.

-Foxes, reptiles, amphibians and birds from the cerrado and caatinga can be found there.
+Foxes, reptiles, amphibians and birds of the cerrado and caatinga are possible to find there.

-Private museum that is located about 10 kilometers from the municipal seat.
+Private museum located about 10 kilometres from the municipality’s headquarters.

-It occupies a XNUMXth century mansion and has an eclectic collection that shows the social evolution and the beginnings of mining in the city.
-It also has a restaurant with swimming pool and hammock.
+It occupies a 19th-century mansion and has an eclectic collection that shows the social evolution and the beginnings of mining in the city.
+It also has a restaurant with a swimming pool and a hammock.

-Located in the Rural Area, the place is a mandatory stop for anyone visiting the city.
-With a collection of more than two thousand pieces, including crockery, handicrafts and agricultural utensils, the Museu da Roça attracts thousands of tourists every year.
+Located in the Rural Zone, the place is a must for those visiting the city.
+With a collection of more than two thousand pieces, including crockery, handicrafts and agricultural utensils, the Roça Museum attracts thousands of tourists every year.

-The place brings together a bit of everything: typewriters, furniture, images of saints, books, records, leather pieces, crockery, bills, trunks and everything else that can keep the memory of the city alive, according to Dona Anitalice Galvão, creator of the space.
+The place brings together a bit of everything: typewriters, furniture, images of saints, books, records, leather pieces, crockery, banknotes, chests and everything else that can keep the memory of the city alive, according to Mrs Anitalice Galvão, creator of the space.

-It is a private property that operates during festivals and celebrations in the city.
+This is a private property that is open during the city’s festivals and celebrations.

-On site there is a mill and a Flour House where it is possible to follow and interact with the processes of making products from sugarcane (juice, brown sugar) and cassava (flour, gum, tapioca).
+There is a mill and a flour house where you can follow and interact with the processes of making products from sugarcane (juice, rapadura) and cassava (flour, gum, tapioca).

 7. Rural Tourism

-Families from the rural area also receive tourists who want to experience rural experiences such as planting, harvesting and caring for animals.
+Families in rural areas also welcome tourists who want to experience the countryside, such as planting, harvesting and caring for animals.